hmes98318/strafe.js/README.md

 # strafe.js

-Strafe.js is a Node.js script designed for educational and penetration testing purposes.
+Strafe.js is a simple Node.js script designed for educational and penetration testing purposes.
 It can be used to conduct flood attacks in various protocols such as UDP, TCP, and ICMP.

 ## Roadmap